sahib/rmlint/docs/install.rst

 .. code-block:: bash

    $ # Omit -b develop if you want to build from the stable master
    $ git clone -b develop https://github.com/sahib/rmlint.git
    $ cd rmlint/
    $ scons --show-config DEBUG=1  # show features and build locally.
    # Install (and build if necessary).
 For releases you can omit DEBUG=1
+   # The default install prefix is /usr/local
-   $ sudo scons DEBUG=1 --prefix=/usr/local install
+   $ sudo scons DEBUG=1 install

 Done!